Racer159/jackal/docs/5-zarf-tutorials/9-resource-adoption.md

 :::

-## Initialize Zarf
+## Initialize Jackal

-1. Use the [Initializing a K8s Cluster](./1-initializing-a-k8s-cluster.md) tutorial, to initialize Zarf in the cluster.
+1. Use the [Initializing a K8s Cluster](./1-initializing-a-k8s-cluster.md) tutorial, to initialize Jackal in the cluster.

 :::note

-You'll notice the dos-games namespace has been excluded from Zarf management as it has the `zarf.dev/agent=ignore` label.
-This means that Zarf will not manage any resources in this namespace.
+You'll notice the dos-games namespace has been excluded from Jackal management as it has the `jackal.dev/agent=ignore` label.
+This means that Jackal will not manage any resources in this namespace.

 <iframe src="/docs/tutorials/resource_adoption_ignored.html" width="100%" height="175px"></iframe>